Love Is the Groove: Critical reception

 Upon its release, The Arbroath Herald awarded "Love Is the Groove" an eight out of ten rating and wrote, "There's rather a nice melody to this track, which has an almost Christmassy sound about it, and it certainly is a grower – given the right exposure it could easily make the top ten.
 If it has a fault, it is that it falls into the 'currently popular female vocalist who could just about be anybody' category."
 The Chorley Guardian rated it nine out of ten and called it a "beautifully atmospheric track that makes its dance backing at first surprising".
 The reviewer continued, "The love lyrics would sit comfortably on any Enya album, but the quality of the production is enough to convince us that the two can be put together very successfully."
+Bill Graham, writing for Hot Press, opined that the song had 1980s production values.
 Sally Margaret Joy of Melody Maker was negative in her review, writing, "Betsy's singing is in tune to no tune at all.
 The tune got lost in all the fussiness that surrounds it."